CVE-1999-0044

 01 // Technical Summary

-Local privilege escalation is possible on vulnerable IRIX systems due to a flaw in the fsdump command.
-An attacker can leverage this vulnerability to gain root access and potentially compromise the entire system, leading to a complete loss of confidentiality, integrity, and availability.
+Local privilege escalation is possible on vulnerable IRIX systems due to a flaw in the fsdump command, allowing attackers to gain root access by manipulating sensitive files.
+This vulnerability enables attackers to completely compromise the system, potentially leading to data breaches and system outages.

 02 // Vulnerability Mechanism